-Moat will only trade with those who comply with our policy on Modern Slavery (as defined in our Code of Conduct for Partner Organisations).
+Moat will only trade with those who comply with our statement on Modern Slavery (as defined in our Code of Conduct for Partner Organisations).
 We will assess any instances of non-compliance, take appropriate action and report these to the Board.
-However, there were no instances of non-compliance during the period covered by this statement.
+There were no instances of non-compliance during the period covered by this statement.